Q: How do I know if a property is still available?

 Q: How does a lease take-over work?

 A: If you plan on vacating prior to your lease termination and have found replacement tenants, simply email us at Leasing@FRPMrentals.com and let us know.
-Additionally, have the replacement tenants submit an application with an application fee.
+Additionally, have the replacement tenants submit an application.
+A fee to complete a lease takeover my apply.
 If they qualify, we'll be happy to accommodate a new lease signing.
 The deposit and the move-in inspection report remain with the property, so the incoming and outgoing tenants need to resolve this between each other.

 Q: When do I get my deposit back?